cyclecycle/luscient-grakn-demo/README.md

 ## Querying

-The 'ask.py' file is set up to run any query that returns of triggering-relationships with variable name ($triggering_relationship) and create an outcome table (outcome_table.html).
+The 'ask.py' file is set up to run any query that returns of triggering-relationships with variable name '$triggering_relationship' (like any of the queries in /queries folder) and create an outcome table (outcome_table.html).

+You can change the code to point a different a different .gql query file.

 Beyond that, you can explore and query the graph through any of the normal methods of interacting with Grakn.